Provisional programme for April, or early May, 2023

 The scenic Bohinj railway, and the line starting from Celje, will claim our attention before we move on to Bosnia, hopefully to catch up with the “Kreigloks” working the Kreka Mine complex, with the 0-8-2 “83” narrow gauge engines at Banowice.
 On to Serbia, where we will visit some of the last remaining mine locations where Class “62” 0-6-0T’s (“USA Tanks”) still work, and the mountainous Mokra Gora tourist line, also worked by Class “83’s” -we just hope the weather will be kind for photography, as Mokra Gora means “wet mountain!”

 The tour price is likely to be around £1995, including return flights from London Stansted; and half-board (dinner, bed and breakfast) en-suite accommodation superior hotels in the hotels on a twin share basis.
 Single room supplement £200.
 The tour will be fully escorted throughout.
+These prices should reduce, and the tour become a few days shorter, if we go only to Bulgaria.

 All images except the diesel which is courtesy James Waite, are still frames from video material shot on the 2011 tour (Bulgaria) and Jugoslavia (2007).